 1. What exactly does NTI do?
 This remains the most common FAQ we hear from prospective first-time clients and even during design from other design team members.
 From a services perspective, NTI provides consulting and design services including budgeting, programming, design, documentation, construction administration, procurement management and implementation management.
 From a systems perspective, we design the cabling infrastructure and all types of security and audio visual systems.
 For the Emergency Radio Responder Systems (ERRS) and cellular wireless infrastructure (Distributed Antenna Systems – DAS), NTI includes a schematic riser diagram as part of our base design services.
 A design-build vendor is typically hired to test, design and implement the solutions for these systems if one is needed.

-2. How much space do you need?
+2. How much space do you need for the systems?
 This is the another common FAQ we hear as we begin a project.
-If we are not assisting with systems and/or budget assessment, space planning (pathways and spaces) is the first order of business for a new project (during Schematic Design).
+This is our first order of business for a new project (during either Concept or Schematic Design).
 Depending on the size of the development, there may be a need for miles of cable throughout the building or buildings, so proper placement and size of these rooms is paramount.
 Rooms sizes vary, most often from about 40 sf to about 300 sf or more, depending on the function of a given room.
 Given that square footage is a valuable commodity, it is important to maximize its usage while maintaining ample space to support the technology infrastructure for a facility.
 Even when NTI is engaged in the latter design stages of a project space planning remains our first objective.